aplteam/Tatin/docs/InstallingTheTatinServer.md

 #### The section [CONFIG]Secure

-Flag that defines whether certificates (https) are used nor not (http).
+Flag that defines whether certificates (https) are used or not (http).

 #### The section [CERTIFICATES]{#CERTIFICATES}